Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 The Graphic Design Team’s summary includes Qinyi Liu (Graphic Designer)Rutal Deshmukh (Graphic Designer), and Yulin Li (Graphic Designer), who focused this week on creating graphic designs that support sustainable resource development and access.

 This week, Qinyi created social media images for One Community using game character styles, refined designs in Photoshop, edited posters based on feedback, and updated layouts with backgrounds relevant to sustainable resource development and access.
-Rutal worked on the next set of social media graphic images and completed creative tasks assigned by Shivangi, which she sent for feedback; she also received a request from Jae to create an announcement bio.
+Rutal worked on the next set of social media graphic images and completed creative tasks assigned by Shivangi, which she sent for feedback.
+She also received a request from Jae to create an announcement bio.
 Yulin revised graphics and a social media image based on feedback, managed Dropbox version control, joined review discussions, and created a collaboration announcement.
 See the Highest Good Society pages for more on how this contributes to sustainable resource development and access.
 The collage below showcases examples of their work.

 Graphics Design, Highest Good Network, Sustainable Resource Development and Access, One Community Weekly Progress Update 646, social media content creation, graphic design collaboration, game-style character designs, MidJourney character art, ChatGPT visual content, Photoshop layout editing, infographic design revision, social media image updates, Dropbox version control, HGN software design collaboration